alanjameschapman/whiteboard/README.md

 ### Admin panel

-The admin panel is accessible by superusers and teachers.
-The intention is that:
+The admin panel is accessible by superusers and teachers only.
+It provides a way to manage users, posts, comments, sets and subjects.
+The admin panel is accessible via the Django admin interface.

-- the superuser (school admin/IT) will be responsible for creating teachers and students from the users registered on the site.
-Alternatively, the superuser could create the users directly and notify students of their login details, but this would require a secure method of communication.
+The **superuser** (school admin/IT) will be responsible for:
+- creating teachers and students.
+This can either be done from the users registered on the site OR by creating the student profiles directly and notifying students of their login details.
+The latter would require a secure method of communication.
+- creating subjects and sets.
+- enrolling students in sets.

+The **teacher** will be responsible for:
-- the teacher will be responsible for creating the sets and subjects that they teach, and enrolling students in their sets.
+- creating posts for their subjects and sets.
+- managing (approving and deleting) comments made by students.

 The admin panel has been customised by registering models via the admin.py and specifying displays, fields and filters among others.
-Furthermore, a teacher group has been created and assigned permissions to manage posts, comments, sets, subjects, students and enrolments.
+Furthermore, a teacher group has been created and assigned permissions to manage posts, comments.
+These can be sorted and filtered to provide a quick way of approving comments made by students.

 | Superuser | Teacher |
 | :-: | :-: |